radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When a connection fails or is closed, a RadSec client SHOULD retry packets over a different connection, either a different connection to the same server or a different configured server in the same load-balancing/failover pool.
 In order to keep the timers consistent, the timers associated with a packet SHOULD NOT be changed when a packet is moved from one connection to another.
 At least the MRD timer SHOULD be preserved to prevent packets staying in the queue indefinitely due to regular connection closure.
-A RadSec client MUST associate a packet with exactly one connection until either the connection is closed, in which case the association moves to a new connection, or the timers reach MRC or MRD, in which case the packet is discarded.
+A RadSec client MUST associate a packet with exactly one connection until either the connection is closed, in which case the association may move to a new connection to a server in the same load-balancing/failover pool, or the timers reach MRC or MRD, in which case the packet is discarded.

 The requirements for actions from timers differ for RADIUS/TLS and RADIUS/DTLS.